chenm001/thevc/README-newconfig.txt

     sets RateGOPSize.
 If RateGOPSize is never set, it assumes as its default value, the value of GOPSize.

+    Unless it is specifically required, do not set the RateGOPSize to a value other than -1.
+This value (the default) causes RateGOPSize to inherit the final value of GOPSize.
+While setting config files to have RateGOPSize = GOPSize does no immediate harm, it causes confusion when GOPSize is altered (without altering RateGOPSize) and behaviour changes relating to GPB.

 All configuration options may be specified on the command line using the following syntax:
   --CfgOptionName=value